MoveGB/qsh/README.md

 The parameter name is configurable, and defaults to `quash-all-the-things`.

 If the parameter's value is `1` (i.e. the URL looks like `www.cloudflare-proxied-site.com/?quash-all-the-things=1`), the app will hide any elements that match the user-configurable list of CSS selectors.
+If the parameters's value is `0`, the elements will be shown as normal.

+The last-received parameter value is stored in a cookie, so that it is preserved across page navigation.